snollygolly/tessel-ir-utility/README.md

-# tessel-ir-utility
+# :bulb: tessel-ir-utility

+## The Goal
-A project to make getting started with Tessel's IR module a little easier.
+This project's goal is to make getting started with Tessel's IR module a little easier.
+That's done by doing a few things:

+- Allowing you to capture IR signals and download them.
+- Providing a list of all captured IR signals and allowing you to send them. _(coming soon)_
+- Formats the data a variety of ways to make analysis easier. _(coming soon)_

 ## What you need to get started